FreeRTOS/FreeRTOS-Plus-TCP/GettingStarted_4.0.0-rc1.md

     4. Change:
         1. New argument “struct xNetworkInterface * pxNetworkInterface” added.
         2. We are adding ipconfigIPv4_BACKWARD_COMPATIBLE flag to differentiate between old API and new API.

+NOTE : We are NOT considering the APIs changes in FreeRTOS_IP_Private.h for backward compatibility as those are not part of published interface.

+Change 7:

+    New Flag for backward compatibility - ipconfigIPv4_BACKWARD_COMPATIBLE defined in  the header file “FreeRTOSIPConfigDefaults.h”

+    1. ipconfigIPv4_BACKWARD_COMPATIBLE = 0

+        This flag is by default set to zero, which means it supports multiple end point implementation of both IPv4 and IPv6.

+    2. ipconfigIPv4_BACKWARD_COMPATIBLE = 1

+        End users can move to the older single interface and endpoint model by setting this flag to 1

     Code Snippet:
     #if ( ipconfigIPv4_BACKWARD_COMPATIBLE == 0 )
     {